Afternoon

-Afternoon is the time after solar noon.
+Afternoon is the time between noon and sunset or evening.
 It is the time when the sun is descending from its peak in the sky to somewhat before its terminus at the horizon in the west.
 In human life, it occupies roughly the latter half of the standard work and school day.
 In literal terms, it refers to a time specifically after noon.
-The equivalent of Earth's afternoon on another planet would refer to the time the principal star of that planetary system would be in descent from its prime meridian, as seen from the planet's surface.

 Terminology

-Afternoon is often defined as the period between noon and evening.
+Afternoon is often defined as the period between noon and sunset.
 If this definition is adopted, the specific range of time varies in one direction: noon is defined as the time when the sun reaching its highest point in the sky, but the boundary between afternoon and evening has no standard definition.
 However, before a period of transition from the 12th to 14th centuries, noon instead referred to 3:00 pm.
 Possible explanations include shifting times for prayers and midday meals, along which one concept of noon was defined—and so afternoon would have referred to a narrower timeframe.

 The word afternoon, which derives from after and noon, has been attested from about the year 1300; Middle English contained both afternoon and the synonym aftermete.
 The standard phrasing was at afternoon in the 15th and 16th centuries, but has shifted to in the afternoon since then.
-In Southern American and Midland American English, the word evening is sometimes used to encompass all times between noon and night.
+In American English dialects, the word evening is sometimes used to encompass all times between noon and midnight.
 The Irish language contains four different words to mark time intervals from late afternoon to nightfall; this period is considered mystical.
 Metaphorically, the word afternoon refers to a relatively late period in the expanse of time or in one's life.

+The equivalent of Earth's afternoon on another planet would refer to the time the principal star of that planetary system would be in descent from its prime meridian, as seen from the planet's surface.

 Events

 Afternoon is a time when the sun is descending from its daytime peak.
 During the afternoon, the sun moves from roughly the center of the sky to deep in the west.
-In late afternoon, sunlight is particularly bright and glaring, because the sun is at a low angle in the sky.
-The standard working time in most industrialized countries goes from the morning to the late afternoon or evening — archetypally, 9:00 am to 5:00 pm — so the latter part of this time takes place in the afternoon.
+In late afternoon, daylight is particularly bright and glaring, because the sun is at a low angle in the sky.
+The standard working time in most industrialized countries goes from the morning to the late afternoon or early evening — archetypally, 9:00 am to 5:00 pm — so the latter part of this time takes place in the afternoon.
 Schools usually let their students out around 3:00 pm during the mid afternoon.
+In Denmark, afternoon is considered between 1:00 and 5:00 pm.